-You have adapted the standard information requirement by using weight of evidence (WoE) according to Annex XI, Section 1.2.
+You have adapted this information requirement by using weight of evidence (WoE) according to Annex XI, Section 1.2. and ECHA understands that you have also adapted this information requirement by using an adaptation under Annex X, Section 8.7.2, column 2.